Blog

 • ‘Experimental epigraphy’ at Greenwich riverwall

 There’s an especially fun-sounding area of archaeology termed ‘experimental‘, which pretty much means actually trying things out to see if your ideas about how things might have worked might actually be right.
-I don’t get to play though, as my PhD Read more
+I don’t get to play though, as my PhD research uses epigraphy (I’m looking at some particular Roman inscriptions to learn about the people who had them… Read more

 • Re-reading these childish things

 Again and it seems I’m writing anything but my thesis.
-Although that’s not quite true – I’ve about double the amount of words I’m allowed for the upgrade hurdle that all PhD candidates must clear to get from MPhil to Read more
+Although that’s not quite true – I’ve about double the amount of words I’m allowed for the upgrade hurdle that all PhD candidates must clear to get from MPhil to PhD status.* Until I can sort this out I find I’m bursting with wanting to… Read more

 • A jocular and political tale in which a blogger may be digressing out of her depth

 As I continue to study for a doctorate, I’m uncomfortably aware of how little I know about most things outside my field.
-So much so that it feels almost wrong to stray away from my subject and write about three Read more
+So much so that it feels almost wrong to stray away from my subject and write about three stories that have become national news: a Labour MP who disrespected a working-class man; a… Read more